leebyron/testcheck-js/docs/API.md

 property(gen[, gen2[, ...genN]], propertyFn)
 ```

-* `gen`: Any *Generator* instance.
+* `gen`: Any *Generator* object.
 Values from which will be provided as arguments to `propertyFn`.
 Multiple *Generator*s may be provided, each of which will produce another function argument.

 * `propertyFn`: *Function* representing a property that should always be true.
 Returns `true` when the property is upheld and `false` when the property fails.